Favourited 87 times

 Musicians would be especially welcome to come, as I would benefit from having them around - and other artists/creatives also would be stimulating company.
 I am potentially interested in doing a project such as making a video etc with workawayers , so if you are looking for that kind of thing (especially if I have another person at the same time who'll be doing more stuff with my Dad) don't hesitate to get in touch.

 The help we require is first and foremost to provide company and general assistance to my Dad for a few hours a day and particularly if I need to be out.
-This would usually be set hours e.g. 4-8 pm, and might be to stay with him until dinner is ready, and then assist him to get out of his chair, join us for dinner, and then return to the TV lounge until his carer arrives at 8pm.
-Then you could go to bed, or stay watching TV and socialising if you wished.
+This would usually be set hours the evening e.g. 4-8 pm, and might be to stay with him until dinner is ready, and then assist him to get out of his chair, join us for dinner, and then return to the TV, or stay in the kitchen until his bedtime (it varies from about 8 to about 10)

 On a normal week Dad generally likes to go for lunch or to visit friends on a few days a week - you'd be invited to come along and this would mean you'd get to participate in a real English-speaking environment doing quite pleasurable things.
 We would appreciate help getting him in and out of the car, and at other times, sitting watching TV, or chatting with him which would enable me to focus on other things.